jmeehan16/sstore-doc/source/bigdawg.rst

 Pushing data from S-Store to Postgres
 -------------------------------------

-When BigDawg is started, it deletes the historical data in Postgres by dropping table mimic2v26.medevents in Docker image bigdawg-postgres-data1.
-Once S-Store comes alive, it starts to push data to Postgres in bigdawg-postgres-data1.
+When BigDawg is started, it deletes the historical data in mimic2v26.medevents in Postgres by dropping the table.
+Once S-Store comes alive, BigDawg recreates table mimic2v26.medevents in Postgres by the table definition in S-Store, and it starts to push data from S-Store to Postgres.
 Currently data is pushed from S-Store to Postgres on a time-based fashion only.
 The time between two pushes is defined in bigdawg/profiles/dev/dev-config.properties.
 The name of the entry is "sstore.injection.migrationGap", with the unit of millisecond, and is set to one minute (60000 milliseconds) by default, i.e., S-Store pushes data to Postgres once per minute.

 Pulling data from S-Store
 -------------------------

-Data in a table is pulled from S-Store to Postgres for any query that requires the table.
-Currently we support queries that require only one table from S-Store for transactional safety.
+Data in a table is pulled from S-Store to Postgres for each SQL query that requires the table.
+Currently we support queries that require only one table a time from S-Store for transactional safety.
 The support for pulling multiple tables for one query is in progress.

 Pushing/Pulling data via Binanry Format